 What to consider when replacing a fuel sending unit

 It is very important that your fuel sending unit is compatible with the gauge installed on your vehicle.
 So, when replacing the fuel tank sending unit with an OE replacement, make sure both component matches in terms of ohms.
 Ohm is the SI unit of electrical resistance, which is crucial in measuring your fuel level.
 There are different ohm values but the common ones are 0-90, 73-10, 240-33.5, 0-30, and 16-158 ohms.
 You’ll have to know these, especially when replacing your existing sender unit, though there are also universal fuel sending units in the market.

-Changing your vehicle's fuel sending unit can be done in these few steps:
+You can change your vehicle's fuel sending unit in these few steps: